-Installing a Heat Recovery Ventilation (HRV) system in your home is an investment in your personal health and the quality of air in your home.
+Installing a Mechanical Ventilation with Heat Recovery (MHRV) system in your home is an investment in your personal health and the quality of air in your home.

-If you want to achieve the maximum benefits of heat recovery, it’s critical the system is installed correctly using best practice materials and procedures.
+If you want to achieve the maximum benefits of a MVHR System, it’s critical the system is installed correctly using best practice materials and procedures.

-The ducting of an HRV System plays a crucial role in the efficiency of the overall system performance.
-In this article, we consider important aspects of Heat Recovery System Ducting and what the recommended solutions and procedures are.
+The ducting of a MVHR system plays a crucial role in the efficiency of the overall system performance.
+In this article, we consider important aspects of MVHR Ducting and what the recommended solutions and procedures are.

 This type of ducting system allows for excellent airflow rates which will contribute to the overall performance of the system.